 Well this one is pretty simple.
 Lodge.
 I don’t say this lightly, remember we beat the crap out of every single product that comes into this house.
 It has to stand up to that.
 So far my Lodge pans are the only ones that have done that.
 The other reason I’m a fan of Lodge is because I can find it at pretty much any store.
 Living in a rural community, that is important to me.
 I don’t want to have to go around the world to find what I need.
 Almost every town has a Wal-Mart or at least the next town over does, so it’s easy to find.
 If you live in an area where stores are minimal, here are some links to the cast iron I bought from them.

 Lodge 12in double handle pan (corn bread pan)

-If you are just starting out in cast iron, I don’t recommend going to the yard/garage/junk sales.
+If you are just starting out cooking with cast iron, I don’t recommend going to the yard/garage/junk sales.
 The only reason I say don’t is this; do you know how to strip, grind, and season?
 If not, then maybe not start there.
 Let’s set you up for success instead of frustration and possible failure.

 Just be forewarned, it is addictive .
 You will end up with all the cast iron!

-How to Use Cast Iron?
+How To Cook With Cast Iron?